What Is the Best Adam Sandler Movie?

 On paper, The Cobbler sure sounds like an Adam Sandler movie: After losing his father, a New York cobbler decides to get his life together and tries to find his purpose by magically turning into his customers, which he does by literally walking in their shoes.
 However, writer-director Tom McCarthy’s script would have benefited from a Sandler rewrite, as he is known to do on Happy Madison pictures, to lighten the heavy-handedness of the message with some good ol’ fart jokes.
 Instead, it landed as a tone-deaf slog.
 Not all of Sandler’s more serious films are great, but he tends to do a good job in them.
 The Cobbler is the exception.
 The Cobbler is a bad movie that Sandler is bad in.
 It doesn’t help that he isn’t even in the thing that much, since much of the work is done by actors like Method Man playing Sandler’s character while he’s wearing someone else’s shoes.
 On top of that, Sandler (who was born in Brooklyn but raised in New Hampshire) has struggled through much of his career to figure out how to play a real New Yawk–y guy in a way that feels genuine; this is one of many stumbles on his way to better, more stripped-down attempts at nailing that character type.

-An opportunity missed as a result of a terrible decision to edit an R-rated movie into PG-13.

 When Damon Wayans hosted SNL in 1994, Sandler suggested they do an action comedy together.
 Not too long after, he sent Wayans the script for what would become Bulletproof.
 It makes sense.
 You can see them as a mismatched pair: Wayans as a charming, competent undercover cop and Sandler as a sweet, dim small-time crook who turns on the kingpin/comedic foil.
 And there are glimpses of that in the finished product, as Sandler is quite likable as a guy in over his head.
 Still, Bulletproof suffers from a problem that’ll hamper much of Sandler’s work: its rating.
 Despite recording the absolute filthiest comedy albums, when it came to his pre-Netflix movies (it’s hard to pinpoint some of the Netflix offerings’ ratings since many don’t have MPAA designations, but they lean raunchy), Sandler almost exclusively worked in PG-13, as was the fashion when he was in his prime.
-Bulletproof is an extreme example of this, as it was written and shot to be R and then edited to PG-13 in post.
-It is just missing something.
-As the film’s director, Ernest Dickerson, is said to have put it this way: “The movie was castrated.”
+Bulletproof is an extreme example of this, as it was written and shown as an R but then, according to the film’s director, Ernest Dickerson, he was asked by the studio to “cut it as close to a PG-13 as you can get.”
+So, sure, the film has a little more cursing than much of the list, but it is still just missing something.
+As Dickerson is said to have put it: “The movie was castrated.”
 If anything, it was useful for Sandler to get more experience on-camera, shaking off some of the discomfort you can see in Happy Gilmore, which came out earlier that year.
 Considering what came next — the run of Wedding Singer to Waterboy to Big Daddy, which turned him into a movie star — Bulletproof seems less of a setback than a learning experience.

 At some point, you get too old to play a man-child.

-Note: This article was originally published in 2019 and has been updated to include Hubie Halloween, Adam Sandler’s latest film. *An earlier version of this article misstated that Bulletproof was PG-13.
-It was released as a Rated R movie but edited down before its release.